 Combined Effects of Valium and Alcohol Abuse

-Death may also result from Valium or alcohol overdose.
+Death may also result from Valium overdose or alcohol overdose.
 Most medical professionals prescribing Valium make it explicitly clear to their patients that using the drug with alcohol can cause death and should not be done under any circumstances.
 Valium and alcohol use is dangerous and should be treated immediately.
-Find out more about the harmful effects of Valium use and how to help a Valium addict by calling our helpline.
+Find out more about the harmful effects of Valium use and how to help a Valium addict when you call our helpline free at .

-Treatment for Co-occurring Alcohol and Valium Addiction
+Treatment for Co-Occurring Alcohol and Valium Addiction

-Statistics for Alcohol and Valium
+Statistics for Alcohol and Valium Use

 Teen Drinking and Valium Abuse

-Resources, Articles and More Information
+Resources, Articles, and More Information

 If you are seeking help for issues with Valium or alcohol, please give us a call today so that we can help.
 You can contact us free at .
 We want to see patients get back on the right track and put their lives back together.
 It is possible to get sober, and all you need is a good support structure and self-motivation.
 If you are ready to make the jump into sobriety, know that there are people who are willing to help you and have gone through the same process.
 Making the right choice to get sober can come at any time you wish.
 Give us a call and we’ll work with you to find a personalized rehab program that fits with your personal needs.
 It’s time to get clean and stay clean—there’s always a way to reach your goals!